In This Article

 - Before falling asleep.
 If you get to the end of your day and haven’t yet had the chance to write down what you’re grateful for, take a moment to reflect on the day.
 This can help you remember the positive moments you experienced and feel content as you fall asleep.

-For example, you could call your best friend on the drive to work and say, “Hey!
-I’m experimenting with gratitude journaling.
-I was curious, what are some things you’re grateful for today?”
+You might call your best friend on the drive to work and say, “Hey!
+I’ve been experimenting with gratitude journaling, and I was curious, what are a few things you’re grateful for today?”

-Or the next time you sit down to dinner with your family, try saying, “This food looks delicious!
-Once we have our plates dished up, I thought it could be fun to go around the table and have everyone share one thing they’re grateful for.
-I’ve been keeping a gratitude journal for a few weeks now, and it makes me interested in hearing what others are grateful for.”
+Or at dinner with your family, try, “This food looks amazing!
+Once everyone’s plate is full, I thought it’d be fun to go around the table and each share one thing we’re grateful for.
+I’ve been keeping a gratitude journal for a few weeks, and now I’m dying to hear what everyone else is grateful for.”

-Action Step: Keep track of your well-being and mood to see how gratitude journaling affects you.
-Seeing your progress can be incredibly encouraging as you work to establish a new routine.
+Action Step: Keep an eye on your own well-being and mood as you go, so you can actually see how gratitude journaling is affecting you.
+Watching your progress is one of the most encouraging things when you’re building a new routine.

-Before starting a gratitude journal, answer the questions in this gratitude quiz developed by psychologists Mitchel Adler and Nancy Fagley.
+Here’s a simple way to do it.
+Before you start, answer the questions in this gratitude quiz, developed by psychologists Mitchel Adler and Nancy Fagley.

-After taking it, set a recurring monthly reminder on your phone to take the quiz.
+Then set a recurring monthly reminder on your phone to take it again.

-Write down how you score and see if keeping a gratitude journal is helping you!
+Write down your score each time, and watch whether keeping a gratitude journal is moving the needle.

 Gratitude Journal Examples